daos-stack/google-cloud-daos/README.md

    To deploy the example, see [Deploy the DAOS Cluster Example](docs/deploy_daos_cluster_example.md).

-   Click the button below to open the instructions in Cloud Shell.
+   As an alternative to viewing the instructions in [Deploy the DAOS Cluster Example](docs/deploy_daos_cluster_example.md) as a standalone document, you can view it as an in-context tutorial in [Cloud Shell](https://cloud.google.com/shell) by clicking the button below.

    [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.png)](https://ssh.cloud.google.com/cloudshell/open?cloudshell_git_repo=https://github.com/markaolson/google-cloud-daos&cloudshell_git_branch=DAOSGCP-119&shellonly=true&cloudshell_tutorial=docs/deploy_daos_cluster_example.md)